cvknage/dotfiles/kanata/README.md

 The scripted install will install Kanata with Cargo and set it up as system daemon

-Go to release page for [Kanata](https://github.com/jtroo/kanata/releases) and find the latest version
+Go to the release page for [Kanata](https://github.com/jtroo/kanata/releases) and find the latest version
 Update the `./kanata_variables.sh` file with the details for the latest version

 Then install it with: